dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 ## Defining a Proxy

-Instead of introducing a new abstraction such as the previous `ICommandDispatcher`, we might as well let the consumer depend on the service abstraction directly.
+Instead of introducing a new abstraction such as the previous `ICommandDispatcher`, you might as well let the consumer depend on the service abstraction directly.
 This is useful in cases where no (extra) runtime data is required to make the decision which component to dispatch to.
-Imagine our `ShipmentController` is a long-lived object, while command handlers themselves must have a shorter lifetime.
-In this scenario we can't inject the `ShipOrderCommandHandler` implementation directly into the controller because that would be a [Captive Dependency](http://blog.ploeh.dk/2014/06/02/captive-dependency/).
-Instead of injecting a factory, we are better off creating a proxy implementation that delays the creation of the command handler until the moment its Handle method is called.
-Our `ShipmentController` becomes the following:
+Imagine a scenario where your `ShipmentController` must be a long-lived object, while command handlers themselves must have a shorter lifetime.
+In this scenario you can't inject the `ShipOrderCommandHandler` implementation directly into the controller because that would cause the handler to become a [Captive Dependency](http://blog.ploeh.dk/2014/06/02/captive-dependency/).
+Instead of injecting a factory, however, you are better off creating a proxy implementation that delays the creation of the command handler until the moment its `Handle` method is called.
+Your `ShipmentController` becomes the following:

 {{< highlight csharp >}}
 public sealed class ShipmentController